Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Extension of the resistance geometry framework

-From (1) and (2), we conclude that the class of strict negative type distance matrices and the class of generalized resistance metrics are identical, which can be summarized as shown in the following figure:
+From (1) and (2), we conclude that the class of strict negative type metric matrices and the class of generalized resistance matrices induced by Laplacians in $\mathfrak{L}_{\mathrm{metric}}^{\pm}(n)$ are identical.
+This relationship can be expressed as follows:

 \end{proof}